Neurology Hospital in Dubai

 Treatment options for cluster headaches depend largely on each individual patient, may include medications, oxygen therapy, and preventative measures to reduce the frequency of attacks.

-Movement disorders are conditions that affect the ability to control movement.
 Some examples of movement disorders include Parkinson's disease, essential tremor, and dystonia.

 A neurologist at hospital Dubai can diagnose movement disorders using a variety of tests, including imaging studies, nerve conduction studies, and electromyography.
-When it comes to treating movement disorders, patients options may include medications, physical therapy, and in some cases, surgery.

 Behavioral disorders are a group of conditions that affect an individual's behavior and can cause significant distress or impairment in daily functioning.